awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-export-configurations.md

 You can define zero or more export configurations on a stream, including multiple export configurations for a single destination type\.
 For example, you can export a stream to two AWS IoT Analytics channels and one Kinesis data stream\.

+For failed export attempts, stream manager continually retries exporting data to the AWS Cloud at intervals of up to five minutes\.
+The number of retry attempts doesn't have a maximum limit\.

 **Note**
 <a name="streammanagerclient-http-config"></a>`StreamManagerClient` also provides a target destination you can use to export streams to an HTTP server\.
 This target is intended for testing purposes only\.
 It is not stable or supported for use in production environments\.